-• Why use no-code?
-Save up to 90% of development time with drag-and-drop tools, pre-built components, and instant updates.
+- Why use AI-powered app builders?
+Save up to 90% of development time with drag-and-drop tools, AI-assisted generation, pre-built components, and instant updates.

-No-code tools like Adalo offer templates, built-in databases, and integrations with services like Stripe and Airtable.
+AI-powered tools like Adalo offer templates, built-in databases with no record limits on paid plans, and integrations with services like Stripe and Airtable.
 These platforms simplify workflows, reduce costs, and enable quick updates based on real user feedback.
-Whether you're testing a new idea or building for scale, no-code MVP development is a fast and efficient way to bring your concept to life.
+Adalo also lets you build one app for web, iOS, and Android—including PWA and app store publishing—from a single AI-assisted platform.
+Whether you're testing a new idea or building for scale, MVP development with the right tools is a fast and efficient way to bring your concept to life.

 No Code Apps: How to Know When to Build a Prototype, MVP (Minimum Viable Product), or Full-Scope App

 Start by defining what your product needs.
-If you're building a mobile-first MVP, look for a platform that supports native mobile app publishing.
+If you're building a mobile-first MVP, look for a platform that supports native mobile app publishing—not just web wrappers.
 For web apps, focus on platforms that can handle complex logic seamlessly.

 Check for integration options.
 Make sure the platform connects with essential services like Stripe, Zapier, Airtable, or Google Sheets.
-If you're targeting mobile users, confirm it supports app store deployment.
+If you're targeting mobile users, confirm it supports app store deployment for true native apps, not just web wrappers.

 Budget and scalability also matter.
-No-code platforms can save both time and money - some estimates suggest MVPs can launch up to 90% faster.
+AI-powered app builders can save both time and money—some estimates suggest MVPs can launch up to 90% faster.
 Many platforms offer free tiers, which are a great way to test your concept before committing to a paid plan.
+However, pay close attention to pricing structures: some platforms charge based on usage or database records, which can lead to unexpected costs as you scale.

 Using Adalo for MVP Prototyping

-Adalo is a great choice for building mobile and web apps with ease.
-Its drag-and-drop builder eliminates the need for coding, letting you design your app's interface, connect it to a relational database, and publish to iOS, Android, and the web - all from one build.
+Adalo is an AI-powered app builder that excels at creating mobile and web apps with ease.
+Its drag-and-drop builder eliminates the need for coding, letting you design your app's interface, connect it to a relational database, and publish to iOS, Android, and the web—all from one build.

-Adalo comes packed with features perfect for MVPs.
+The platform comes packed with features perfect for MVPs.
 These include user authentication, push notifications, and the ability to connect with external data sources like Airtable, Google Sheets, MS SQL Server, and PostgreSQL.
-It's a platform built to handle scale, as evidenced by its support for over 1 million apps and processing more than 20 million daily data requests.
+Adalo's SheetBridge feature enables you to turn a Google Sheet into an actual database for the easiest control without database-related learning curves.

-• Starter Plan: $45/month for custom domains and app store publishing.
+- Starter Plan: $36/month for custom domains and app store publishing with unlimited usage.

-• Professional Plan: $65/month, which adds advanced features like custom integrations, geolocation, and 25GB of storage.
+- Professional Plan: $65/month, which adds advanced features like custom integrations, geolocation, and expanded storage.

 Keep in mind, publishing to app stores comes with additional costs: an annual $99 Apple Developer fee and a one-time $25 Google Play fee.